brocaar/chirpstack-docs/docs/application-server/integrations/http.md

 ## Events

-The GCP Pub/Sub integration exposes all events as documented by [Event types](events.md).
+The HTTP integration exposes all events as documented by [Event types](events.md).

 ## Example code